willfaustino/LastStopShop/README.md

 ### Thought Process

-After reading the challenge, I started searching for inspiration for what theme my game would have.
+I started searching for inspiration for what theme my game would have.
 After looking through images and texts, I decided to make the game about a store at the end of the universe.

 After that, I broke down what I needed to do to create the game into smaller tasks.